Frank Grouard: Marriage, family and later years

-Frank Grouard died at St. Louis, Missouri in 1905 where he was eulogized as a "scout of national fame".
-He was buried with full military honors at Ashland Cemetery in Saint Joseph, Missouri.
+Frank Grouard died at St. Joseph, Missouri in 1905, and was buried at Ashland Cemetery.

 In fiction

 Grouard appears in Flashman and the Redskins by George MacDonald Fraser as the illegitimate son of Flashman and Cleonie Grouard, Flashman's mistress and a slave and prostitute.
 Fraser has Grouard being brought up by Indians after Flashman sells his pregnant mother Cleonie to the Navajo.
 In the story, the Harvard-educated Grouard rescues Flashman during the Battle of the Little Bighorn while fighting against the American Army as a Sioux.

 On television

 The actor Bruce Kay, who appeared only five times on screen between 1955 and 1958, played Grouard in the 1958 episode, "The Greatest Scout of All", on the syndicated anthology series Death Valley Days, hosted by Stanley Andrews.
 Frank Richards (1909-1992) was cast in the same episode as Sitting Bull.
 In the story line, the half Sioux Grouard is caught in a culture clash but becomes a highly regarded scout for the United States Army, who is dispatched on the toughest of assignments.